2nd Workshop on Scalable 3D Scene Generation and Geometric Scene Understanding

 • Datasets for large-scale scene reconstruction and generation with (moving objects)

-Submission: We encourage submissions of up to 14 pages, excluding references and acknowledgements.
-The submission should be in the ECCV format.
+Submission: We encourage submissions of up to 8 pages, excluding references and acknowledgements.
+The submission should be in the ICCV format.
 Reviewing will be double-blind.
 Please submit your paper to the following address by the deadline: Submission Portal

 Important Dates